 Rauceby Hospital lies deep within the Lincolnshire countryside, two-and-a-half miles from the nearest village.
 Built in 1902, the hospital closed in 1997, tens of thousands of patients having passed through its doors.
-It is soon to make way for a vast new housing estate, with the administration block and conservatory reportedly the only original features to be retained.
+It is soon to make way for a vast new housing estate, with the administration block and chapel reportedly the only original features to be retained.

 I spent a few hours there in the Spring of 2005, photographing much of the site and seeking to capture in some way the brief interlude between active use and demolition.
 Given the hospital's size, the clearance of furniture and other paraphernalia was rather haphazard, with traces of its former inhabitants scattered everywhere.
 Often this was just scraps of paper or clothing, though sometimes whole rooms, such as the hospital's radio booth, had survived largely intact.

 Asylums are still regarded by many as bleak, old Victorian institutions - terrifying monoliths that speak of unimaginable horrors and danger (a fear that stems in part from misconceptions concerning mental illness).
 Even when lying empty, many people remain reluctant even to walk around their perimeter or explore their grounds.
 At various stages, most of my family worked in psychiatric hospitals (everything from nurses and managers to ward supervisors and cleaners), and so I at least grew up with a sense of the day-to-day reality of such places.
 Like any other hospital, to me these asylums represent care and compassion as much as fear and exclusion.
 Walking about the complex this afternoon, I rarely found the hospital unsettling; instead the prevailing sense was of anachronism and sanctioned decline.